ngendah/learn-kubernetes/README.md

 This lessons focus on setting up kubernetes on a "bare" machine, what is called single node Kubernetes.

-I will focus on making it simple so that you can quickly get started with kubernetes.
+I will focus on making it simple so that you can gain knowledge of running the main kubernetes components.

 The only assumption I make is modest knowledge of the linux system and [linux containers](https://www.docker.com/resources/what-container) with [docker](https://www.docker.com/get-started).